Gates of the Old City of Jerusalem

 This article lists the gates of the Old City of Jerusalem.
 The gates are visible on most old maps of Jerusalem over the last 1,500 years.

 During different periods, the city walls followed different outlines and had a varying number of gates.
-During the era of the crusader Kingdom of Jerusalem (1099-1291), Jerusalem had four gates, one on each side.
+During the era of the crusader Kingdom of Jerusalem (1099–1291), Jerusalem had four gates, one on each side.

 The current walls of the Old City of Jerusalem were built between 1533 and 1540 on orders of Ottoman Sultan Suleiman the Magnificent, who provided them with seven gates: six new gates were built, and the older and previously sealed Golden Gate was reopened (only to be re-sealed again after a few years).
 The seven gates at the time of Suleiman were, clockwise and by their current name: the Damascus Gate; Herod's Gate; Lions' Gate; Golden Gate; Dung Gate; Zion Gate; and Jaffa Gate.

 With the re-sealing of the Golden Gate by Suleiman, the number of operational gates was only brought back to seven in 1887, with the addition of the New Gate.

 Until 1887, each gate was closed before sunset and opened at sunrise.

 List

-The seven gates at the time of Suleiman were: Damascus Gate; Golden Gate; Herod's Gate; Jaffa Gate; Lions' Gate; Silwan Gate (also known as Mughrabi Gate, and now as Dung Gate); and Zion Gate.
-With the re-sealing of the Golden Gate, the number of operational gates was brought back to seven with the addition of the New Gate in 1887.
+The seven gates at the time of Solomon were: Damascus Gate; Golden Gate; Herod's Gate; Jaffa Gate; Lions' Gate; Silwan Gate (also known as Mughrabi Gate, and now as Dung Gate); and Zion Gate.
+After the re-sealing of the Golden Gate already in Solomon's time, the number of operational gates was only brought back to seven with the addition of the New Gate in 1887.